Diivix/pixelator/README.md

 - Bug when pressing the grid reset button.
     It basically causes a full page refresh when pressing it.
 Why?

+- Make it look better on mobile

+- Style the app

 ## Ideas

 - Color history of brush